doshii-io/doshii-partner-node-sdk/README.md

 #### 2.2.1 Rejection codes

-Rejection codes can be retrieved by.
-The response could be of type `RejectionCodeResponse` or `Array<RejectionCodeResponse>` depeding on if the request was for all the codes or for just one.
+Response to rejection code requests could be of type `RejectionCodeResponse` or `Array<RejectionCodeResponse>` depending on if the request was for all the codes or for just one.

 ```node
 import Doshii, { RejectionCodeResponse } from "doshii-sdk";